wakkihaya/neurotechjp/src/md/en/blog/ryan-kernel.md

 ## The Crux of Non-Invasive BCIs, The Kernel Flow

-Kernel currently is developing a device called Flow.

-The Flow is a multimodal BCI headset, but mainly houses technology called **[TD-fNIRS (Time Domain Functional Near-Infrared Spectroscopy)](https://pubmed.ncbi.nlm.nih.gov/23747285/)**. [fNIRS](https://en.wikipedia.org/wiki/Functional_near-infrared_spectroscopy) uses near-infrared light to record brain activity by measuring changes in the amount of oxygenation in the blood associated with neural activity in the brain.
-There is another technique called [CW-fNIRS (Continuous Wave fNIRS)](https://nirx.net/cwfnirs).
-TD-fNIRS is expected to provide more information than CW-fNIRS due to the use of pulsed lasers, but is more complicated and difficult to develop.
+Kernel built Flow, which is a multimodal BCI headset, but mainly houses technology called **[TD-fNIRS (Time Domain Functional Near-Infrared Spectroscopy)](https://pubmed.ncbi.nlm.nih.gov/23747285/)**, the gold standard of optical measurement. [fNIRS](https://en.wikipedia.org/wiki/Functional_near-infrared_spectroscopy) uses near-infrared light to record brain activity by measuring changes in the amount of oxygenation in the blood associated with neural activity in the brain.
+TD-based devices traditionally present impracticalities through its immobile and large form factor.
+In turn, these devices have the highest depth sensitivity and are capable of presenting highly accurate values of hemoglobin concentration and oxygenation.

 ![Flow](https://www.kernel.com/static/a72a3c3cb35c0bef323dea7318a4e1f1/8afe2/HeadSet2.png)
 _Image: Flow_

 &nbsp;

-Kernel is currently accepting participants for [studies using its Flow headset]((https://www.kernel.com/participate)) in Los Angeles, where its headquarters are located, and NeurotechJP was able to participate and experience it firsthand.
+Kernel is currently accepting participants for [studies using its Flow headset]((https://www.kernel.com/participate)) in Los Angeles by signing up through the Kernel app (download [here](https://apps.apple.com/us/app/kernel-app/id1534622186)).
+NeurotechJP was able to participate and experience it firsthand.
 The demo can be viewed on YouTube from the link below.

 ![Flow demo](https://neurotechjp.com/img/ryan-kernel/flow-demo.jpg)
 _Video: Flow demo experience_

 &nbsp;

-Besides the Flow, Kernel initially was developing another headset named the Flux, which used Optically-Pumped Magnetoencephalography, which detects the magnetics fields generated by the brain.
-The company is now fully focused on Flow, discontinuing development of the Flux as it presented challenges in ubiquity.
+Besides Flow, Kernel initially was developing another headset named Flux, which used Optically-Pumped Magnetoencephalography, which detects the magnetics fields generated by the brain.
+The company is now fully focused on Flow, discontinuing development of Flux as it presented challenges in ubiquity.

 > When Kernel switched from invasive to non-invasive techniques about four and a half years ago,
 > the company looked at every technology that was out there: EEG, MEG, optical based, ultrasound.